 Donating appreciated stocks, bonds, or mutual fund shares brings hope to kids in need while providing a charitable deduction and tax benefits to you.Learn More

-If you are over age 72, a gift directly from your IRA can make a real difference for the kids and families we serve while satisfying your required minimum distribution.Learn More
+If you meet the age requirements, a gift directly from your IRA can make a real difference today for the kids and families we serve and provide tax benefits to you.Learn More

 You can make a gift from your donor advised fund to impact change for kids in need now and help future generations by designating all or a portion of the fund balance to Children's Hospital of Pittsburgh Foundation.Learn More